Caring for Asian Children Resource [e-Book, PDF]

-This PDF resource is written for health providers caring for Asian children and young people and their families.
+This e-book and downloadable PDF resource is written for health providers caring for Asian children and young people and their families.

 The purpose of this resource is to provide an overview and perspective on Asian children and their families including, their health status, health needs and the socio-cultural issues affecting Asian children’s health in New Zealand.
 The resource offers a general guide with strategies on how to be culturally effective and responsive to Asian families when caring for their children.